CaptnCodr/Fli/README.md

 `Fli.Outputs`:
 - `string` which is the absolute path of the output file.
+- `StringBuilder` which will be filled with output text.

 ### Do you miss something?
 Open an [issue](https://github.com/CaptnCodr/Fli/issues) or start a [discussion](https://github.com/CaptnCodr/Fli/discussions).